-Whilst a toolbox talk may not be the highlight of your business week, they are a legal requirement, as well as an investment of time into the health and safety of your team.
+Whilst a toolbox talk may not be the highlight of your business week, it is a legal requirement.
+More importantly, it's an investment in the health and safety of your team.

-- Hazards and risks they have noted on site.
+- Hazards and risks they have noted on site,

-- How the team could make better decisions on hazard controls.
+- How the team could make better decisions on hazard controls,

-- The need for workplace facility upgrades.
+- The need for workplace facility upgrades,

-- Suggestions for health and safety (of workers) improvements.
+- Suggestions for health and safety (of workers) improvements,

 - Joint decisions on consulting procedures, risk resolutions, health and safety monitoring, and access to information or training.

 Frequent, agile planning can keep the meetings to a ten-minute window.

 How to get better results from Toolbox Talks

 The more infrequent the talks are, the longer and more cumbersome they become.
 Frequent, agile planning can keep the meetings to a ten-minute window.